fudab/fudab.github.io/covid-19/china.md

  \end{equation}
 </div>

-To obtain a prior estimation of the epidemic parameters for the $i$th province, we apply the `dual annealing` algorithm to perform a nonlinear `least square` fitting of the variable $R_i(t)$ and find the global minimum value of the residual.
+To obtain a prior estimation of the epidemic parameters for the ith province, we apply the `dual annealing algorithm` to perform a nonlinear `least square` ﬁtting of the variable $R_i(t)$ and ﬁnd the global minimum value of the residual.
 Table 1 shows an ordered dictionary of all the parameter objects required.

 <table align="center">